-- designate a Governor for Safeguarding who will monitor the effectiveness of the Trust Child Protection and Safeguarding Policy within each academy, training and procedures and report any issues to the full Governing Board. - ensure a written report is presented to each Local Governing Body meeting on the Child Protection/safeguarding work of the relevant phase and that the previous school year annual report is presented to the Autumn Term meeting - remedy any identified weaknesses in the policy or application of the policy immediately - ensure all Governors complete ERSCP online Child Protection training - make opportunities available for Governors to complete ERSCP/Learning Link: - Safer Recruitment training - Governor's Safeguarding Roles and Responsibilities training
+- designate a Governor for Safeguarding who will monitor the effectiveness of the Trust Child Protection and Safeguarding Policy within each school, training and procedures and report any issues to the full Governing Board. - ensure a written report is presented to each Local Governing Body meeting on the Child Protection/safeguarding work of the relevant phase and that the previous school year

+- annual report is presented to the Autumn Term meeting. - remedy any identified weaknesses in the policy or application of the policy immediately - ensure all Governors complete The National College 'Annual Certificate in Safeguarding for School Governors'. - make opportunities available for Governors to complete ERSCP/Learning Link/National College: - Safer Recruitment training - Governor's Safeguarding Roles and Responsibilities training

-The Governor with responsibility for Child Protection acts as a 'Champion' for Child Protection and liaises with the Headteacher and each Academy's DSL in order to report to and update and advise the full Board on the strategic and operational aspects of safeguarding.
+The Governor with responsibility for Child Protection acts as a 'Champion' for Child Protection and liaises with the Headteacher and each School's DSL to report to and update and advise the full Board on the strategic and operational aspects of safeguarding.